sthiede/Comparative_Genomics/day1_morning/README.md

 >v.
 Exit your cluster node so you don’t waste cluster resources and $$$!

 >vi.
-Download the FastQC report to your home computer to examine using scp or cyberduck
+Download the FastQC html report to your home computer to examine using scp or cyberduck

 ```
 scp username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w18_fluxod/username/day1_morn/Rush_KPC_266_FastQC_results/before_trimmomatic/*.html /path-to-local-directory/